California Loosens Rules for Youth Sports During Pandemic

 California public health officials loosened the rules for youth sports on Friday, allowing all outdoor sports to resume in counties where COVID-19 case rates are at or below 14 people per 100,000.

-The new guidance clears the way for sports like baseball, softball, gymnastics and cheerleading to resume immediately for at least 27 counties, including places that are in the most restrictive tier of the state’s virus designations.
+The new guidance clears the way for sports like baseball, softball, gymnastics and cheerleading to resume Feb.
+26 for at least 27 counties, including places that are in the most restrictive tier of the state’s virus designations.

 High-contact outdoor sports like football, basketball and rugby can also resume under that standard, but only if all coaches and players 13 and older get tested once a week.
 Test results must be available within 24 hours of competition.

-Note: This story has been corrected to say the new rules for youth sports take effect Feb.
-26.